 1. Make time for hobbies

 This was an easy one.
 With the stress of having to move and organise mortgage documents etc, I forgot to set aside some time to myself to just relax and enjoy my hobbies.
 Sewing is one of those things that grounds me and keeps me sane while being able to spend time with my puggies.
 I also love painting, photography and cooking!
 So any hobby is worth investing in!

 2. Make time for exercise

-With my house mate moving out and us having completely opposite schedules (me being a morning person and him being a night person) it became so much easier for me to set my alarm and get up early to do my Les Mills step classes.
+I had to really get back into the habit of setting my morning alarm and get up early to do my Les Mills step classes.
 I think the worst part about working from home is the fact that you can sleep in, roll out of bed and get to work in your PJs.
 This is the first habit that you need to break to ensure you have more time in your day and can start achieving more.

 Previously, I got up at 6:30 and went for a walk with my sister.
 When I started to get up at 5am to do a high intensity workout I realised how unfit I was!
 I’m now 3 weeks in and have gone from a 30 minute workout to a 1 hour workout, where I’m not dying on the floor in the first 10 minutes.
 I’ve started to feel more toned and have even lost my first 1kg of covid weight… only 2kg to go!!

 They say you can’t outrun a bad diet.
 So to get fit again I’ve started to fill out a weekly meal planner, which also includes meals that you can have for lunches the next day.
 I have a lot of dietary issues (dairy intolerant, can’t eat breads, grains, cereals, nuts etc) so this one is really important for me.
 Plus, it keeps me organised and I know what groceries I need to buy so I’m not wasting food.

 Check out the QLD Heath – Healthier, Happier, Health Fitness government website for recipes and the Meal Planner that I use.